concord-consortium/geocode/README.md

 ### Developing new Blockly code blocks
 The Blockly configurations and blocks are configured in:
-* `public/blocks.js` These are the custom blocks.
+* `src/blockly-blocks/blocks.js` Imports the files used for the custom blocks.
+Individual files are located in `src/blockly-blocks` (e.g., `src/blockly-blocks/block-add-town.js`, `src/blockly-blocks/block-add-volcano.js`, etc.).
-* `public/normal-setup.xml` This is the saved workspace (program in progress).
+* `src/assets/blockly-authoring/code/basic-setup.xml` and `src/assets/blockly-authoring/code/nested-loops.xml` These are the two default saved workspaces (program in progress).
-* `public/toolboc.xml` This is the list of blocks available in the toolbox.
+* `src/assets/blockly-authoring/toolbox/first-toolbox.xml` and `src/assets/blockly-authoring/toolbox/full-toolbox.xml` These are the list of blocks available in the toolbox (depends on settings).

-You can use the [block factory](https://blockly-demo.appspot.com/static/demos/blockfactory/index.html) to create new block elements, or you can just look at `blocks.js` for examples to copy from.
+You can use the Blockly Developer Tools [block factory](https://blockly-demo.appspot.com/static/demos/blockfactory/index.html) to create new blocks, or you can look at one of the files imported in `blocks.js` for examples to copy from.
+To add a new block to the project, create a new JavaScript module containing the block's UI and code generation methods using kebab-case (e.g., `block-my-example-block.js`).
+Add the new JavaScript module to `src\blockly-blocks`, and add an import for the new JavaScript module in `blocks.js`.
+A new block must have a unique camelCase key (e.g., `myExampleBlock`).

-If you want to set a default block program modify the contents of `public/normal-setup.xml`.
-You can copy your current workspace (from eg http://localhost:8080/) by viewing the developer tools, ckicking on the "Application" tab, and looking in Local Storage.
-The XML will be stored in local storage under the key "blockly-workspace".

-The block's UI and code generation methods are both defined in `blocks.js`.
+The block's UI and code generation methods are both defined in the individual JavaScript modules which are located in `src/blockly-blocks` (e.g., `src/blockly-blocks/block-add-town.js`, `src/blockly-blocks/block-add-volcano.js`, etc.).
+If you are using the block factory, take the Block Definition JavaScript and the Generator stub JavaScript and add it to the block's JavaScript module.

-The UI the blocks get defined in the `Blockly.Blocks` global object.
+The UI for each block is defined in the `Blockly.Blocks` global object.
-Blocks register themselves in this object using a unique key, such as `Blockly.Blocks['print]`.
+Blocks register themselves in this object using a unique key (the block `name` field if you are using the block factory), such as
+`Blockly.Blocks['print]`.

 The Code generation for the blocks are defined in the same file in a global variable named `Blockly.JavaScript`.

-The any custom functions must be defined in `interpeter.js` in the function named `makeInterperterFunc`.
+Any custom functions must be defined in `interpeter.js` in the function named `makeInterperterFunc`.
 Look at example to see how the function is registered:

 ```